hnnsb/gimmick-grid/README.md

 # Developement

-## Deploy website
+## Deploy to GitHub pages

-To deploy the website with default settings for production use `ng deploy --base-href=https://hnnsb.github.io/website/`
+To deploy the website with default settings for production use `ng deploy --base-href=https://hnnsb.github.io/gimmick-grid/`